scriptPilot/app-framework/docs/test.md

 ## Development Firebase rules

-On each development command, the Firebase database rules are deployed, if *devFirebase.deployDevRulesOnTesting* is true and *devFirebase.databaseURL* is not empty.
+On each test command, the Firebase database rules are deployed, if *devFirebase.deployDevRulesOnTesting* is true and *devFirebase.databaseURL* is not empty.

-On each development command, the Firebase storage rules are deployed, if *devFirebase.deployDevRulesOnTesting* is true and *devFirebase.storageBucket* is not empty.
+On each test command, the Firebase storage rules are deployed, if *devFirebase.deployDevRulesOnTesting* is true and *devFirebase.storageBucket* is not empty.